Test Driven Development, TDD in C++ training: Writing code test first with automated tests. A hands-on, highly interactive training course.

 The Test-Driven Development in C++ course presents a number of modern practices for developing code based on an adaptive development life cycle.
 Agility and predictability are two qualities often missing from software development.

-The course is intended as a practical course: the best way to appreciate how test-driven development works and what it feels like is to do it in practice, making sense of the principles item bodies.
+The TDD in C++ workshop intended as a practical course: the best way to appreciate how test-driven development works and what it feels like is to do it in practice, making sense of the principles item bodies.
 In this form the course is based on lecture material, demonstration, discussion, exercises and hands-on labs.

 Who should attend?